Q.1 How much does United Way spend on fundraising and administration?

 We love where we live, but things like poverty, social isolation, and mental illness are hurting our communities.
 United Way’s vision is local communities where everyone — regardless of their background and circumstance — can thrive.

-We fight local poverty by investing in a strong, coordinated network of community agencies working together across Oxford County.
-United Way funded agencies meet immediate needs as well as create long-term change by addressing #UNIGNORABLE issues — like
+We address local issues by investing in a strong, coordinated network of community agencies working together across Oxford County.
+United Way funded agencies meet immediate needs as well as create long-term change by addressing issues like homelessness, mental health, isolation and poverty.

 Q.6 In addition to my donation, how can I engage with United Way?